Shape Up Method: How to get started (Free Checklist Included)

 Share:

-At Teamscope, we started implementing the Shape Up Method in 2020.
-Here are what Shape Up is, why it's a brilliant product development method, and the results we obtained at Teamscope after two years of applying it.
+In this article I share what the Shape Up Method is, why it's a brilliant product development methodology, and the results we obtained at Teamscope after two years of applying it.

 What is the Shape Up Method?

 The Shape Up Method is a product development method that helps teams prioritise and develop products.
-Basecamp created Shape Up in 2019 and is companies like MixpanelFontawesome, and Maze.

 The core principle of Shape Up is the concept of Fixed time, variable scope.
 Let's break that down.